ONLYUSEmeFEET/picodrivePICOReborn/platform/base_readme.txt

 #ifdef PSP
 * SVP emulation is terribly slow.
 #endif
-* Various VDP modes and quirks (window bug, scroll size 2, etc.) are not emulated, as very few games use this (if any at all).
+* Various VDP quirks (window bug, scroll size 2, etc.) are not emulated, as very few games use this (if any at all).
 * The emulator is not 100% accurate, so some things may not work as expected.
-* The FM sound core doesn't support all features and has some accuracy issues.

 Credits